MoralisWeb3/changelog/2022-07-04-change-to-nft-owners-endpoint.md

 ## Description of the change

-To provide a consistent and recent return of data based on recent activity on the nfts, the endpoints `/nft/:address/owners` and `/nft/:address/:token_id/owners` will no longer be ordered by the `transfer_index` column but instead by the `updated_at` column.
+The endpoints `/nft/:address/owners` and `/nft/:address/:token_id/owners` will no longer be ordered based on descending block number but rather based on descending activity timestamp to give a consistent return of data based on recent activity on the nfts.

 ## What exactly can break?